CloudM-Migrate/documentation/Troubleshooting/Troubleshooting.md

 #### How to Locate Traces

-When running a self hosted migration the locatation of a trace logs is is the C:\ProgramData\Cloud Technology Solutions folder on the primary server.
+When running a self hosted migration the locatation of a trace logs is the C:\ProgramData\Cloud Technology Solutions folder on the primary server.

 ### Exceptions